-Some people may be more vulnerable to contaminants in drinking water than therapy, persons who have had organ transplants, people with HIV/AIDS or other immune system disorders, some elderly persons and infants can be particularly at risk from infections.
+Some people may be more vulnerable to contaminants in drinking water than the general population.
+Immuno-compromised people, such as those with cancer who are undergoing chemotherapy, persons who have had organ transplants, people with HIV/AIDS or other immune system disorders, some elderly persons and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.